YouTube bans Trump for another week over inauguration violence concerns

 By Elizabeth Culliford and Paresh Dave

-Jan 19 (Reuters) - President Donald Trump will be banned from uploading videos or live-streaming to his YouTube channel for at least an additional seven days, Alphabet Inc's GOOGL.O Google said on Tuesday.
+Jan 19 (Reuters) - YouTube said on Tuesday it was extending a one-week ban on outgoing U.S. President Donald Trump uploading videos or live-streaming to his channel for at least an additional seven days.

-YouTube banned Trump from posting videos a week ago for violating its content policies, saying that a seven-day suspension was the required punishment.
-Trump is scheduled to vacate the White House on Wednesday as President-elect Joe Biden takes office, two weeks after supporters of Trump stormed the U.S. Capitol as Congress began to certify the Electoral College results that Biden won the election.
+Alphabet Inc's GOOGL.O video streaming plaform banned Trump on Jan.
+12 for a minimum of one week for violating its policy against inciting violence after his supporters stormed the U.S. Capitol as Congress began to certify Biden's victory on Jan.
+6.

-On Tuesday, the company said, "In light of concerns about the ongoing potential for violence, the Donald J. Trump channel will be prevented from uploading new videos or livestreams for an additional minimum of seven days.
-As we shared previously, comments will continue to be indefinitely disabled under videos from the channel."
+On Tuesday, YouTube said it was extending the suspension "in light of concerns about the ongoing potential for violence."

 ((paresh.dave@thomsonreuters.com; 415-565-1302;))